When Life Gives You Lemons Try These Useful Tips

 She cut a lemon into quarters or eights, then cut a slit in the middle, (as if you were going to put the wedge on the rim of a glass.)
 Then she washed my hair as usual and while it's still wet, placed a strand of my hair in the slit, starting at the scalp and running the wedge down to the tips of my hair.
 Then she would sit me outside in the direct sunlight until my hair dried.
-I had the most lovely blonde streaks.
+I had the most lovely blonde highlights.
 Sometimes she would repeat the process in one week to make the streaks even brighter.
-Try it.

 - Forget about spending money on facial toners and astringents.
 All you have to do is dab lemon juice on your face with a cotton ball and it will tighten your pores and also prevent blemishes .
 Be sure to use it in the morning and the smell of lemon will help you wake up.

 Lemons will break down fatty acids